AckerlyXu/heima/articles/dotnet-sdk.md

-<properties
+---
-	pageTitle="What is the Azure .NET SDK"
+title: What is the Azure .NET SDK
-	description="Learn what is included in the Azure .NET SDK." documentationCenter=".net"
+description: Learn what is included in the Azure .NET SDK.
-	authors="tdykstra"
-	manager="wpickett"
-	editor="mollybos"
-	services=""/>

-<tags
-	ms.service="multiple"
-	ms.date="06/30/2016"
-	wacn.date=""/>
+documentationCenter: .net
+authors: tdykstra
+manager: wpickett
+editor: mollybos
+services: ''

+ms.service: multiple
+ms.date: 06/30/2016
+wacn.date: ''
+---

 # What is the Azure SDK for .NET?